hadamove/poms/README.md

 - [ ] compile for web using `run-wasm` crate
 - [ ] clean up codebase, separate components into files
 - [ ] fix depth buffer quad clipping
+- [ ] use depth buffer texture in the shader to visualize depth
 - [ ] implement proper lighting in the shader
 - [ ] implement simple GUI
 - [ ] sticks and balls rendering shader